PTSD: National Center for PTSD

 Anyone can develop PTSD at any age.
 Some factors can increase the chance that someone will have PTSD, many of which are not under that person's control.
 For example, having a very intense or long-lasting traumatic event or getting injured during the event can make it more likely that a person will develop PTSD.
 PTSD is also more common after certain types of trauma, like combat and sexual assault.

-Personal factors—like previous traumatic exposure, age, and gender—can affect whether or not a person will develop PTSD.
+Personal factors—like previous traumatic exposure, age and gender—can affect whether a person will develop PTSD.
 What happens after the traumatic event is also important.
 Stress can make PTSD more likely, while social support can make it less likely.

 What Are the Symptoms of PTSD?

-There are 4 types of PTSD symptoms, but they may not be exactly the same for everyone.
-Each person experiences symptoms in their own way.
+There are 4 types of PTSD symptoms.
+To be diagnosed with PTSD, you need to have each type. but they may not be exactly the same for everyone.
+That said, everyone experiences symptoms in their own way.

 - Reliving the event (also called re-experiencing symptoms).
 Memories of the traumatic event can come back at any time.
 They can feel very real and scary.
 For example: